fadams/docker-playpen/README.md

 docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer
 ````

 Running the above command pulls [portainer/portainer](https://hub.docker.com/r/portainer/portainer/) from [docker hub](https://hub.docker.com/explore/), installs the image, then fires up a container in detached mode (**-d**) and binds the container port 9000 to host port 9000 (**-p 9000:9000**).
-The **-v /var/run/docker.sock:/var/run/docker.sock** switch provides the container with access to the docker socket to allow processes running in that container to extract information about other containers.
+The **-v /var/run/docker.sock:/var/run/docker.sock** switch provides the container with access to the docker socket, which allows processes running in that container to extract information about other containers.

-Portainer is a really useful and intuitive way to reduce the *barrier to entry* of docker, it's especially useful for helping to tidy up 'orphaned' containers and images which are fairly easily missed when using the basic docker CLI.
+Portainer is a really useful and intuitive way to reduce the *barrier to entry* of docker, it is especially useful for helping to tidy up 'orphaned' containers and images, which are fairly easily missed when using the basic docker CLI.

-Full Portainer documentatiuon may be found [here](https://portainer.readthedocs.io/en/stable/).
+Full Portainer documentation may be found [here](https://portainer.readthedocs.io/en/stable/).

 ## Cheat Sheet
 Download, install and run the official hello-world image